 Educational institutions ought to be the prime site for building resilience to the lure of violent extremism.
-However, many extremists are highly educated, and educational and religious institutions are not necessarily protective of people joining extremist movements – whether Islamist or far right.
+However, many extremists are highly educated, and educational and religious institutions are not necessarily protective of people joining extremist movements – whether Islamist or far-right.

 Efforts at peace education and education for cohesion are paralleled elsewhere by authoritarian methods, biased curricula and the normalisation of violence.
 Research on the impact of segregated schooling on conflict is mixed and depends on the political context and how far schools are linked to religious and ethnic identities.
 But studies of divided societies across the world reveal how segregated schooling can reinforce mistrust among communities.

-Programmes promoting ‘integrative complexity’ in countries as far apart as Scotland, Kenya and Pakistan broaden ways of seeing the world and others.
+Programmes promoting ‘integrative complexity’ in countries as far apart as Scotland, Kenya, and Pakistan broaden ways of seeing the world and others.
 This work suggests that resilience comes through ‘value pluralism’, being able to understand apparently opposing views, and even integrate them.
 Getting children to debate and mount arguments on controversial government policy, or international issues like climate change, builds habits of seeing more than one side, fostering comfort with ambiguity and healthy doubt about received knowledge.

-In the UK, current proposals to increase selective grammar and faith schools, in essence to erect more boundaries between schools and between communities, can be argued to pose threats to integration and to community contact.
-Faith schools in particular run the risk of a singular transmission of values, however much they may claim to value all faiths equally or mount periodic exchanges with ‘others’.
+In the UK, current proposals to increase selective grammar and faith schools, in essence, to erect more boundaries between schools and between communities, can be argued to pose threats to integration and to community contact.
+Faith schools, in particular, run the risk of a singular transmission of values, however much they may claim to value all faiths equally or mount periodic exchanges with ‘others’.

 Another important task for schools is to raise awareness around how extremists communicate.
 There are numerous programmes and websites promoting internet safety.
-This isn’t just a question of blocking access, but also requires promoting skills in decoding messages and imagery, habits of searching for evidence, and awareness of the sophisticated strategies that radicalisers use to promote the appeal of violence, adventure and belonging.
+This isn’t just a question of blocking access but also requires promoting skills in decoding messages and imagery, habits of searching for evidence, and awareness of the sophisticated strategies that radicalisers use to promote the appeal of violence, adventure, and belonging.

 An evaluation of UNICEF’s Rights Respecting Schools programme revealed that children who participated showed increasingly greater respect for diversity as well as becoming actively involved in campaigns upholding or defending the rights of others.
-Knowledge of rights can help enable confidence to challenge injustice or corruption; or conversely not to claim rights when none exist.
+Knowledge of rights can help enable confidence to challenge injustice or corruption, or conversely, not to claim rights when none exist.

 Disruption of the extremist message space therefore entails the building of a complex, rights-based, confident worldview which has enduring resistance to manipulation.